-GENERAL INFORMATION Remote working and well-being Q&A (ENG-B2) Task author/Institution: Ekaterina Bunina-Breś University of Warsaw Lesson type: ⊠ online asynchronous Target learners/course: B2, B2+ CEFR starting level: Group dynamics (e.g. pair work/groups of X): Target language of the course: Business Engli B2 the whole class/group work Other language(s) used: - Target language of the course: Business English Other language(s) used: - Mediation scale(s) relevant to the task.
-Up to three scales can be included here: RELAYING SPECIFIC INFORMATION IN WRITING STRATEGIES TO EXPLAIN A NEW CONCEPT - ADAPTING LANGUAGE Short description of the task: Students are asked to read the text about the disadvantages of remote working and its effects on employees' well-being.
-Then students are to ask and answer comprehension questions about the text (Q&A group forum).
-Expected learning outcomes: By the end of the task, students will be able to use the vocabulary related to remote working and discuss both the advantages and disadvantages of working from home.
+GENERAL INFORMATION Remote working and well-being Q&A (ENG-B2) Task author/Institution: Ekaterina Bunina-Breś University of Warsaw Lesson type: ⊠ online asynchronous Target learners/course: B2, B2+ CEFR starting level: B2 Group dynamics (e.g. pair work/groups of X): the whole class/group work Target language of the course: Business English Other language(s) used: - Mediation scale(s) relevant to the task.
+Up to three scales can be included here: RELAYING SPECIFIC INFORMATION IN WRITING STRATEGIES TO EXPLAIN A NEW CONCEPT - ADAPTING LANGUAGE out the disadvantages of remote working and its effe ions about the text (Q&A group forum). ects on employees' well-being.
+Then students are to Expected learning outcomes: By the end of the task, students will be able to use the vocabulary related to remote working and discuss both the advantages and disadvantages of working from home.